Junliang-Zhou/CS526/README.md

 When running the code, it first asks the input file number.
 Enter 1 for vowel_input1.txt

+# Homework5 Q3
+Firstly, to build increasing subsequences: For each element in A, compute the longest increasing subsequence ending at that element and do the same for B.

+Alternate and combine: Try combining elements from A and B such that they alternate and remain increasing.

+We consider both patterns: Odd positions from A, even from B. Odd positions from B, even from A.

+Track the best sequence: For each valid alternating pair, we build a candidate sequence and keep the longest one.

+Return the best result: The final result is the longest alternating increasing sequence found.

+How to run the code: Firstly we need to put this python file and all input files in the same folder.
+Then I use "cd" to change the path of terminal to that folder.
+I put longest_seq1.txt in the code as the first input file.
+When I want to run other files like longest_seq2 or longest_seq3, just change 1 to 2 or 3 in the code.

 # MID-TERM – 4 Problems